 Relapsing forms of multiple sclerosis (MS), to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease.
 Primary progressive MS.

-Screen for HBV infection prior to initiation.
+Screen for HBV infection and test for serum immunoglobulins prior to initiation.
 Premedicate with corticosteroid and antihistamine prior to each infusion; may consider antipyretic.
 Initially 300mg by IV infusion, followed by a second 300mg infusion 2 weeks later, then subsequently as one 600mg infusion every 6 months.
 For infusion rates, duration, and dose modifications: see full labeling.

 Active HBV infection.
-History of life-threatening infusion reaction to Ocrevus.
+History of life-threatening infusion reaction to ocrelizumab.

 Monitor for infusion reactions during and at least 1hr after therapy completion; permanently discontinue if life-threatening infusion reactions occur; treat appropriately.
-Active infection; delay Ocrevus treatment until resolved.
-Withhold at first sign/symptom of progressive multifocal leukoencephalopathy (PML) and evaluate.
-HBV reactivation: test all patients for HBV; if positive HBsAg/anti-HB results, do not administer Ocrevus.
+Delay Ocrevus in those with active infection until resolved.
+Discontinue if serious herpes infection occur; withhold until resolved.
+Withhold at first sign/symptom of progressive multifocal leukoencephalopathy (PML) and evaluate; discontinue if PML is confirmed.
+HBV reactivation: screen all patients for HBV; if positive HBsAg/anti-HB results, do not administer Ocrevus.
+Monitor serum immunoglobulin levels during and after therapy, until B-cell repletion, and esp. during recurrent serious infections.
+Consider discontinuing therapy in those with opportunistic or recurrent serious infections, and if prolonged hypogammaglobulinemia requires IV immunoglobulins.
 Increased risk of malignancy (including breast cancer).
+Monitor for immune-mediated colitis during therapy; evaluate promptly if signs/symptoms occur.
 Complete all immunizations according to guidelines at least 4 weeks (for live or live-attenuated vaccines) or at least 2 weeks (for non-live vaccines) prior to initiation.
 Infants born to mothers treated during pregnancy: do not administer live or live-attenuated vaccines before confirming B-cell recovery; non-live vaccines may be given prior to recovery, but should consider assessment of vaccine immune response.
 Advise females of reproductive potential to use effective contraception during and for 6 months after the last dose.
 Pregnancy.
 Nursing mothers.

 CD20-directed cytolytic monoclonal antibody.